 Call of Duty: Black Ops Cold War features ray-traced shadows on the PS5.
 Although ray traced reflections are more obvious, shadows add a sense of depth and realism to scenes.
 Black Ops Cold War is a direct sequel to 2010’s Black Ops, sending players through a campaign of secrecy and government conspiracy set in the 1980s.

-Control Ultimate Edition includes a 60 fps mode without ray tracing features and a 30 fps mode with them.
+Control Ultimate Edition includes a 60 frames-per-second mode without ray-tracing features and a 30 fps mode with them.
 In Control, you play as Jesse Faden as she explores The Oldest House, a government building that houses the Federal Bureau of Control.
 Ray tracing is only available with the Ultimate Edition of the game, which also includes all of the DLC.

-Like Control Ultimate Edition, Devil May Cry 5: Special Edition is a re-release of a last-gen title with a slew of next-gen improvements.
-That includes two different ray tracing modes, one targeting visuals and another targeting performance.
+Like Control Ultimate Edition, Devil May Cry 5: Special Edition is a re-release of a last-generation title with a slew of next-gen improvements.
+That includes two different ray-tracing modes, one targeting visuals, and another targeting performance.
 Devil May Cry 5 has always been a beautiful game (in a grotesque, demon-killing type of way), and with ray tracing, it looks even better.

 Like most racing games, Dirt 5 benefits a lot from ray tracing.
 Ray-traced reflections are standard for the game, adding a realistic layer of shine to surfaces, and ray-traced shadows bring depth to the track.
 Racing games rely heavily on their visuals, and although there aren’t a lot of racing titles on PS5 right now, Dirt 5 is a good sign for future releases like Gran Turismo 7.